 In psychographic and demographic terms, our group needs to clearly distinguish the target audience and what type of people would be most interested in our short film.
 Emulators of society would be a good group to target.
-These type of people tend to look for role models, and while our film may not supply that, they are vulnerable to advertising, so if our group used posters at bus stops and shopping centres and television adverts in a way that would interest teenagers, it would be more likely that they would pay to see our film, if it was shown somewhere that was accessible and cheap.
+These type of people tend to look for role models, and while our film may not supply that, they are vulnerable to advertising, so if our group used posters at bus stops and shopping centres and television adverts in a way that would interest teenagers, i

 Our group believes our film will be mature and raise many issues, meaning that younger viewers may find it a little over their head.
 This could work to our advantage or it could potentially harm our film’s potential profits, if it were to be released.
 On the one hand, films with generally more mature audiences, for example ‘Fight Club’ (Dir.
 David Fincher, 1999) and ‘City Of God’ (Dir.
 Fernando Meirelles & Katia Lund, 2002), are usually critically received well and transpire to sell extremely well on DVD years after their initial releases.
 While our film would most likely not have a nationwide release, it could have the potential to sell well on home viewing packages.
 On the other hand, if our film were to be released and many teenagers went to see it, because it is not aimed at that particular demographic, they might be very disappointed and the film could receive bad word of mouth, ruining potential profits.